ethantkoenig/lotsoffiles2/content/other/jew.md

 ## Facts: ##

-Jews are people who are descendants of Abraham's grandson, Jacob.
+Jews are people who are descendants of Abraham's grandson Jacob.
 The word "Jew" comes from the word "Judah."

 * People began to call the Israelites "Jews" after they returned to Judah from their exile in Babylon.
 * Jesus the Messiah was Jewish.
 However, the Jewish religious leaders rejected Jesus and demanded that he be killed.